JacobRothDevelopment/Phapi/README.md

 ## Version Limitations With Intent to Upgrade

+- Allow for spread operator (`...`) in endpoint arguments

+- Nested casting of std objects to custom classes

+  - probably requires a whole other project since this would be useful in all situations

 - Currently Input and Output data can only be JSON.
 In a future version I intend to add a way to override the I/O format based on the "Content-Type" and "Accept" HTTP headers

 - Speaking of HTTP headers, there's a lot of room for enhancements here.
 Currently, Phapi uses exactly zero of these headers when handling the data.
 Headers like Content-type, Accept, Accept-Encoding, Authorization, Cookie, and all things CORS could have a use in Phapi.
 There are not plans to add anything except Content-type and Accept right now, but the consideration is there